 How To Make Wine Vinegar

 It is really easy to turn wine into homemade wine vinegar.
-With just two ingredients, all that’s required is a bit of patience!
+All that you need is two ingredients and a bit of patience!

 - Prep Time: 2 minutes